 Patients with endocrine disorders are evaluated and cared for predominantly in an ambulatory setting.
 Thus, our program emphasizes outpatient continuity clinics as principal educational venues.
-The fellow’s ambulatory continuity clinics at DHMC are General Endocrine New Patient Clinics (three per week per fellow).
-These are linked to a weekly Follow-up Clinic (Thursday morning or Friday afternoon) wherein fellows provide continuity care to both general endocrine and diabetic patients.
+The fellow’s ambulatory continuity clinics at Dartmouth Hitchcock Medical Center are General Endocrine New Patient Clinics (3 per week per fellow).
+The fellows provide both consultative and continuity care to general endocrine and diabetic patients.
 These clinics extend throughout both years of the Clinical Track and provide abundant opportunities for fellows to evaluate and treat patients with a broad spectrum of endocrine disorders.

 To render first- and second-year endocrine fellows highly competent in the care of patients with general endocrine disorders by providing them with education and experience in evaluating and treating patients in an ambulatory setting with a wide variety of diseases related to the adrenal gland, the calcium and bone axis, the hypothalamic/pituitary axis, the reproductive organs, the thyroid gland and diabetes.

 - To appreciate the underlying principles and demonstrate competency in obtaining a focused and accurate history in patients with endocrine disorders.

 - To appreciate the underlying principles and demonstrate competency in performing an examination that elicits physical findings pertinent to the presence and evaluation of patients with endocrine disorders.